denten-books/plain-text/0-intro.md

 "How Gogol's *Overcoat* Was Made" Boris Eikhenbaum identified *skaz*, or the manner of speaking, as an organizing principle for Gogogl's satirical narratives [@brik_poetika_1919, 151-67].
-What readers lost in having the joke explained to them, they gained in understanding of the genre.
+What readers lost in having the joke explained to them they gained in understanding of the genre.

 I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of literary "device" and "technique" to literary devices and